bleachevil/Classwork/README.md

 In order to have a fair evaluation tool, we had to ensure we had sufficient data for each token and a general starting point.
 We tested the API with different dates and tokens to decide the length of our data.
 All of the tokens had sufficient data from 2020 onwards, thus we decided to use 2 years worth of data (April 2020 - April 2022 ) or 730 days.

+Using Coingecko's API documentation as well as Algotrading 101, we:

 `pip install pycoingecko` and importing `CoinGeckoAPI` gave us access to the data we needed for the analysis.

 First, we pulled historical prices, market capitalization, and volumes for each token and converted those into DataFrames.